leberns/sp-hello-events/README.md

 ## General Notice

-Both, the documentation and the project are still in an very early phase and heavy under construction.
+The documentation and the project are still in an very early phase and heavy under construction.

 ## Motivation

-This project demonstrates a couple of development techniques within modern SharePoint.
+This project demonstrates a couple of development techniques within the modern SharePoint.

-As it is relatively common that solutions to manage News or Events within an organization are implemented on top of SharePointm this project implements an Events solution, but with a few changes it could be adapted to a simple News solutions.
+As it is relatively common that solutions to manage News or Events within an organization are implemented on top of SharePoint.
+This project implements an Events solution, but with a few changes it could be adapted to a simple News solutions.

 ## User Stories